romkatv/powerlevel10k/README.md

 To disable instant prompt, define `POWERLEVEL9K_DISABLE_INSTANT_PROMPT=true` together with the rest of your `POWERLEVEL9K` parameters. `~/.p10k.zsh` already has a line that you can simply uncomment.

+*NOTE: Instant prompt requires ZSH >= 5.4.
+It's OK to enable it even when using an older ZSH version but it won't do anything.*

 ### Why my icons and/or powerline symbols look bad?

 It's likely your font's fault.